 Voice is a form of biometric data – something that is uniquely yours.
-Additionally, voice technology invades your privacy in an insidious way, always listening, always recording, and always learning more.
+Additionally, voice technology insidiously invades your privacy, always listening, always recording, and always learning more.
 You can see why organizations want voice analysis so desperately.
 It’s finally able to break into your “inner self” versus relying on your opinions or waiting for your command.

 Voice technology is the ultimate behavioral study that you didn’t realize was happening.